liatrio/liatrio-otel-collector/pkg/receiver/gitproviderreceiver/README.md

 ## Rate Limiting

-Given this receiver scrapes data from Git providers it is subject to rate limiting.
-The following sections will give some sensible defaults for each git provider.
+Given this receiver scrapes data from Git providers, it is subject to rate limiting.
+The following section will give some sensible defaults for each git provider.

 ### GitHub